bkelava/Building-CI-CD-pipeline/README.md

 8. Enable GitHub actions to worth with Azure Piplens
 9. Make a final test and stream logs

-:information_source: Instructions are provided in video below
+:information_source: Instructions are provided in video below :information_source:

 ### Screenshots